acharjee0712/acceptsuitenodeheroku/docs/AcceptCustomer.md

 ![Image of CustomerPopUp](images/CustomerPopUp.PNG)

-There is an information icon beside the input field, on click of it the scenarios on how Customer profile ID can be found (existing) or created are shown to the user.
+There is an information icon beside the input field.
+Clicking it provides details on how Customer profile ID can be found (existing) or created.

 ![Image of Scenarios](images/Scenarios.PNG)